MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-mayhem-places-top-10-in-demonlist.md

 # Demonlist: Overrating Difficulty Of Levels

 That being said, this sparks another discussion.
 It has been made clear that YouTubers often overestimate the difficulty of levels in their video titles.
-This is to help attract attention to this video, but as the negative affect of distorting public opinion.
+This is to help attract attention to their video, but has the negative affect of distorting public opinion.

 This has lead to levels like Sakupen Circles and Abyss of Darkness [taking the number 1 spot from Slaughterhouse](/posts/geometry-dash-slaughterhouse-top-1/), despite not being harder in hindsight.